gdbooks/LegacyOpenGL/Chapter4/Order.md

 }
 ```

 When you run the game one of two things is going to happen.
-Either the entire
+Either the entire screen is going to be red, or you will see the scene as before, with no changes.
+This is because the size of the cube is -1 to +1.
+The same size as NDC.
+The cube will either fill NDC and render the whole screen red, or get clipped and not render at all.Depends on your graphics card's default Z-Test setting.

+## On your own